getcarina/getcarina.com/_tutorials/2016-01-26-securing-nginx-with-lets-encrypt.md

     The run command's output is the ID of the cron container.

-# ..
+You now have all of your infrastructure in place.
+This is a good time to customize your NGINX configuration to integrate with the rest of your application.

 ### Getting a production certificate

 Once you're confident that your infrastructure is in place with staging certificates, it's time to issue production ones.
-The Let's Encrypt client won't let you reissue production certificates directly over the staging ones, so it will take a bit of finesse to replace the staging certificates without needing to redo the entire setup.
+The Let's Encrypt client won't let you reissue production certificates directly over the staging ones, so it takes a bit of finesse to replace the staging certificates without needing to redo the entire setup.

 1. Before you begin, get rid of the cron container.
 It would be awkward if the `reissue` script attempted to reissue staging certificates in the middle of the replacement process!